 About the thyroid gland

 Thyroid cancer is uncommon, with approximately 53,000 newly diagnosed cases in the Europe each year.
-It is two-to-three times more common in women than men.
+It is 2–3 times more common in women than men.

 - A painless lump in the neck, slowly getting bigger

 - A hoarse voice that lasts for more than a few weeks